tolgaizdas/WidgetApp/README.md

 - **Social Media**

   By using this widget you can add outgoing links to your social media accounts.
+[Favicons added.]